ebmgt/Wage_ratio/files/HealthCare.md

 The Mayo Clinic started serially measuring well-being in 2010
 > We began systematically measuring burnout using standardized instruments in 2010...Historically, we assessed these dimensions every 24 months, but we switched to annual assessment in 2016 ([Shanafelt & Noseworthy, 2017](https://pubmed.gov/27871627)).

 In 2014, the Mayo Clinic entered the Glassdoor top 50 ranking (see chart below).
 The burnout rate among physicians in the Mayo Clinic for 2016 was 33% by Maslach Burnout Inventory (high EE or high DP subscale) (Shanafelt.
 Mayo Clin Proc.
 2017 PMID: [27871627](HTTP://pubmed.gov/27871627)).
+The Mayo was also in the top 50 for the years 2017 (44) and 2020 (28) but these are not plotted as they are isolated years.

 #### Hotspotting to identify and help less effective managers within a large healthcare system
 > Although anonymous at the level of the individual, results are aggregated at the work unit level (eg, division/department) to allow executive leadership to focus attention and resources where they are most needed ([Shanafelt & Noseworthy, 2017](https://pubmed.gov/27871627)).